-Our research is founded on strong collaborations with leading investigators, academic groups, patient organizations and pharmaceutical and biotech industry partners within Canada and worldwide.
+We are a highly collaborative group and our research is founded on strong partnerships with leading investigators, academic groups, patient organizations and pharmaceutical and biotech industry partners within Canada and worldwide.

 Local and national collaborations